Doctorate in Organization Development Program Overview

 What does this program’s dissertation process consist of?

 Once you choose a faculty chairperson and committee member, a proposal is submitted and approved, followed by individual and/or small-group supervision from the committee.
-Your research courses are designed to assist you, and it is expected that you will complete the dissertation within three years.
+Your research courses are designed to assist you, and it is expected that you will complete the doctoral dissertation within three years.
 Students who have completed all their courses and registered for all six dissertation units, but have not completed their dissertation, may register for dissertation extension units, which will extend the program beyond the three scheduled years.
+We also offer an alternate path to graduation through a scholarly, applied project that could benefit an organization, such as creating training programs or designing an organizational project like a handbook.

 When does the PsyD in Organization Development degree program start?

-Our Organization Development Doctorate is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
-You can find a copy of our 8-week term academic calendar here.
+The organization development doctoral program is offered as an eight-week term program and is open for enrollment during fall and spring terms of those enrollment periods.
+You can find a copy of our eight-week term academic calendar here.

-How long does it take to earn the PsyD in Organization Development?
+How long does it take to earn a Doctorate in Organization Development?

-The PsyD in Organization Development degree is a 66-credit program and takes a minimum of 3 years to complete, across 18 terms.
+The PsyD in Organization Development degree is a 66-credit, year-round program and takes a minimum of three years to complete.

-These are the Alliant campuses where this program is waiting for you to make your impact.
-Click the images to learn more about each campus and what specific Californian wonders there are to explore.
+These are the Alliant campuses throughout California, where this Doctorate in Organizational Development degree program is waiting for you to make your impact.
+This program is designed with the professional and leadership role in mind.
+Click the images to learn more about each university campus and what specific Californian wonders there are to explore.

 At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.